Future Health 2050 International Symposium and EHD Champions Awards hero image

 Future Health 2050 International Symposium and EHD Champions Awards

-The symposium will feature the European Healthcare Design Champions Awards, a once-in-a-decade celebration of design excellence in healthcare.
-Shortlisted projects will be presented in the afternoon the evening dinner, where the winners of the six categories will be announced.
+The symposium also featured the European Healthcare Design Champions Awards, a once-in-a-decade celebration of design excellence in healthcare.
+Shortlisted projects were presented in the afternoon, followed by the evening Awards Dinner, where winners across six categories were announced – learn who won here.

 Future Health 2050 International Symposium